Embrace the Suck: Do What You Hate to Succeed

 Why You Should Do It

-In addition, to expand on this further, when it comes to accomplishing goals and achieving your dreams, not every part of that path will be fun, or easy.
+To expand on this further, when it comes to accomplishing goals and achieving your dreams, not every part of that path will be fun, or easy.

 Some Examples of Embracing the Suck From My Own Life